 Desire and urgency are triggered by two different chemicals.
 Understanding how these chemicals work can help us understand the ways we can create novelty when we pitch.
 Desire is the feeling made by dopamine and urgency by norepinephrine.

 Dopamine makes us feel good and helps us focus, makes us more alert and motivated.
-The reason why it motivates us is because we want to keep receiving the reward feeling.
-Another side effect of dopamine is that it leads to improved memory.
-Increasing our memory capacity is helpful when thinking of how little information we normally retain.
+This creates a positive feedback loops and keeps us motivated.
+Another side effect of dopamine is that it leads to improved memory, which is helpful considering how little information we normally retain.

 Norepinephrine is a stress response which triggers our brain to pay more attention to our surroundings.
 Because of the increase in blood flow and elevated heart rate we are better at concentrating and more alert to new incoming information.